 Professor Robert Langdon, working alongside the World Health Organization, is motivated by morality to solve Zobrist’s puzzle and stop his virus from being released.
-The protagonist, who at this point is well along the path of the puzzle, discovers a riddle on the back of Dante Alighieri’s Death Mask which leads him to the Hagia Sophia to find the place from Zobrist’s video.
+The protagonist, who at this point is well along the path of the puzzle, discovers a riddle on the back of Dante Alighieri’s Death Mask which leads him to the Hagia Sophia in Istanbul to find the place in Zobrist’s video.
 Langdon and the W.H.O. are driven to solve Zobrist’s puzzle on the moral grounds that his virus would kill millions of people.
 While the planet’s state of overpopulation is certainly not ignored by those opposed to Zobrist, they believe the outright culling of a large percentage of the population is completely immoral, and so they follow the puzzle created by Zobrist, starting with the anagram hidden in the Botticelli and ending in the cistern Yerebatan Sarayi.

 Bertrand Zobrist, motivated by what he believes is his duty to humanity, orchestrates this intricate puzzle as his last stand against those he sees as his enemies.
 Zobrist believes he is saving the human race from itself.
 Contrary to what the W.H.O. and Langdon assume, he has not created a plague, but rather a viral vector that renders one in three people sterile.
-His use of the sterility virus rather than a plague could be seen as a blurring between duty and morality.
+His use of the sterility virus rather than a plague could be seen as a blurring the line between duty and morality.
 He felt it was his duty to fight his enemies and the ‘chthonic monster’ attacking the world, but he did it in a way that caused to physical pain to any person infected.

 Brown’s novel tackles the age-old debate between duty and morality.
-He uses Zobrist’s puzzle and the looming catastrophic event of the virus’s release to motivate the protagonists to stop what they believe to be a plague to cull a significant portion of the population.
+He uses Zobrist’s puzzle and the looming catastrophic event of the virus’s release to motivate the protagonists to stop what they believe to be a plague intended to cull a significant portion of the population.
 Brown deceives both the protagonists and the reader by introducing the virus’s true nature and by completely destroying their race against time.
 Brown blurs the line between morality and duty by having Zobrist choose what can be considered a more benign method to achieving his duty.

 The themes of Dan Brown’s most recent novels, Inferno and Origin, both tackle the controversial topic of duty versus morality.
 Much like Origin, the true nature of the mystery of the novel is revealed at the end and is different than what the audience is led to believe.
 In addition, each had the characters racing against time to achieve their goals.
 A major difference between the two was evident through the significant lack of a church presence in Inferno, whereas Origin contained significant church activity, albeit activity that was proven to not have a prominent negative impact on the theme.